Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 Before you start using any of the libraries in SDK 6 make sure you've got the correct Java and Maven versions installed.
 The software requirements are:

 * Java Development Kit (JDK) - Version 17 or higher
-* Maven - Version 3.3
+* Maven - Version 3.3  or higher
 * Spring Boot 3.1 or higher
 * Docker - Latest stable version